RafaelSalguero/TypedExpando/README.md

 Install-Package TypedExpando
 ```

-##Add properties to the object on runtime
+##Add properties to the object at runtime
 ```c#
  var O = new TypedExpando();
 O.AddProperty("Name", typeof(string));